mrlacey/dotnet-maui-workshop-xaml/Part 3 - Magic Values/README.md

 > **Note**:
 > In addition to localization, there are more benefits to always putting strings in separate resource files and not putting them directly in the code.
 I go into details about this in https://www.manning.com/books/usability-matters ;)

 We've now removed all the magic values from the XAML pages.
-These changes have simplified the code, made it easier to read and understand, and will help with future extensions to the app.
+These changes have simplified the code, making it easier to read and understand, and will help with future app modifications.
 As you've guessed by this not being the final part of this workshop, there are yet more improvements we can make.

 [Now, head over to Part 4 to learn the impact that different names can have in XAML files](../Part%204%20-%20Naming/README.md)